 Skip to main content

-By January 21, 2020November 8th, 20237 min read
+By January 21, 2020September 12th, 20247 min read

 Is age a factor in getting disability?

 The SSA considers your ability to do any job, not just the job you did before you became disabled.
-This is one reason why getting disability becomes easier at age 45.
+This is one reason why getting disability becomes easier beginning at age 45.
 According to the SSA, “For individuals who are under age 45, age is a more advantageous factor for making an adjustment to other work.
 It is usually not a significant factor in limiting such individuals’ ability to make an adjustment to other work…”

 These guidelines consider age first and give preference to older individuals because they are less likely to transition to other work.
 There are five age categories within the guidelines:

-1. Younger individuals, ages 18-44
+• Younger individuals, ages 18-44

-2. Younger individuals, ages 45-49
+• Younger individuals, ages 45-49

-3. Closely approaching advanced age, ages 50-54
+• Closely approaching advanced age, ages 50-54

-4. Advanced age, ages 55+
+• Advanced age, ages 55+

-5. Closely approaching retirement age, ages 60+
+• Closely approaching retirement age, ages 60+

 As an individual gets closer to advanced age and, eventually, retirement age, the journey to disability benefits becomes easier.
 Remember, the Social Security Disability age limit is the full retirement age of 67.

-The Toll of Chronic Illness
+The Toll of Age and Chronic Illness

 Many disability applicants are unable to work until full retirement age because of a chronic illness.
 These types of illnesses often worsen as people approach advanced age.
 A study by Jackson Costa, titled The Decline in Earnings Prior to Application for Disability Insurance Benefits, illustrates the toll of chronic illness on older workers.
-Overall, the study shows that SSD applicants’ earnings stay steady for years.
+Overall, the study shows that SSDI applicants’ earnings stay steady for years.
 Then, earnings drop off significantly in the years before applicants stop working.
 The length of this decline depends on a claimant’s condition and age, among other factors.

 The study also found that older workers, ages 50 to 55, experience a mean decline period of almost two years longer than those in the 26- to 29-year-old age group, the youngest group for which there is data.
 We expect that younger workers are not experiencing progressive illnesses like arthritis or Type 2 diabetes.
 Therefore, it makes sense the decline period would be shorter.
 It is more likely that trauma, such as a work injury or accident, caused the impairments.